 Raise the half with exposed adhesive and carefully lay it down on the surface, working with your squeegee to get a smooth, bubble and wrinkle-free application.
 Work from the center hinge outward.
 Save the section of release liner you cut away for burnishing.

 Then lift the other half, remove the remaining release liner and repeat the process.
 When both sides are secured, remove the application tape.
 You may want to use the release liner at this stage to re-squeegee the print.
-You can lay it on the surface to protect the ink from abrasion, so you can apply adequate pressure to help wet out the adhesive and get a good bond.
+You can lay it on the surface to protect the ink from abrasion, so you can apply adequate pressure to help set the pressure-sensitive adhesive and get a good bond.